HocVoNgThai/auto-push-code-to-github-repository/README.md

 ---
 ## Updating 🔁
-Updating script and tutorial for Windows.
+Will be update script and tutorial for Windows as soon as I can.